mayaalsamarrai/vc-odt-mpa-theme/docs/assign-admin-role.md

-# Assign Admin Role to a Contact
+# Assign Account Admin Role to a Contact

 The Sales person on Seller side can select an Organization assigned to him and assign an admin role to a contact within this Organization